Golfshot brought me on as Product Design Manager to lead a full redesign of their mobile and web platform: a GPS, scoring, and stats app for golfers.

 User review

-User: Design and develop an on-course GPS solution that compliments a golfer's round, encourages scoring and sharing, and improves their game.
+User: Deliver an on-course golf GPS tool that enhances gameplay, encourages scoring and sharing, and supports game improvement.

-We believe better on and off-course experiences for golfers can be achieved by providing real-time GPS distances, automated scoring, tee time booking, course management and statistics tools that encourage and improve play.
+We believe we can improve golfers' on and off-course experiences by delivering real-time GPS distances, automated scoring, tee time booking, and performance tools that encourage play and enhance their game.

 First visual audit of Golfshot app by section/flow, noting suggestions, features and functionality.